 His fields of research include general international law, the theory of international law, international human rights law, international humanitarian law and international criminal law.
 His research is characterized by a back-and-forth between theory and practice, from cosmopolitan legal theory to “cosmopolitan building sites”, such as the status of civil society in international organisations or the creation of a United Nations Human Rights Court.

-Parallel to his academic carreer, Olivier de Frouville has worked for more than twenty years as a human rights expert in the United Nations.
+Parallel to his academic carreer, Olivier de Frouville has worked for more than twenty five years as a human rights expert in the United Nations.
 In June 2019, he was elected as a member of the UN Committee on Enforced Disappearances.
+If was reelected for a second 4-years mandate in June 2023 and was then elected as President of the Committee in September 2023.
 Previously he has been a member of the UN Human Rights Committee (2015-2018) and of the United Nations Working Group on Enforced or Involuntary Disappearances (2008-2014), of which he was the Chairperson-Rapporteur between April 2012 and Octobre 2013.
 He was also a member of the Coordination Committee of UN Special Procedures in the year 2013-2014.
 Between 2009 and 2020, he has been an expert appointed by France in the framework of the OSCE Human Dimension Moscow mechanism.

 Between 2009 and 2015 he was a member of National Consultative Commission on Human Rights in France.